 And importantly you can follow what the performance is for each.
 Sometimes products not on sale can perform exceptionally well on Black Friday.

 And then follow our recommendations for bid and budget management below.

 Budget & Bidding

 I have yet to see Smart Bidding be too aggressive on Black Friday.
-You therefore have to help Smart Bidding perform.
+You therefore have to help Smart Bidding bid a bit higher on Black Friday.
 Black Friday is not the day to just let it “do it’s thing”.

 To help Smart Bidding on Black Friday, you can do two things: